Will Medicare Cover

-Companies offering Medicare supplemental insurance will typically cover a significant portion of the cost of a power wheelchair for those who are eligible, which can represent thousands in out-of-pocket savings.
+Companies offering Medicare supplement insurance, also called medigap coverage, will often cover a portion of the cost of a power wheelchair for those who are Medicare eligible (see below).
+The amount covered can represent up to thousands in out-of-pocket savings.

 Your specific medical need, the type of mobility chair you require, the wheelchair you choose, and the state in which you live are factors that contribute to eligibility requirements.

 Medicare requires the following conditions for a power wheelchair or scooter to be covered.